 Nursing home insurance policies are fairly complex.
 They take into account many different variables that are unique to each consumer.
 When you're considering this kind of coverage, there are a few steps you should take to make sure you're getting what you need:

-- Speak with your financial advisor.
-If you have a financial planner to guide you, make sure you mention that this is a coverage you're considering, no matter if this coverage is for you or for a loved one.
+- Speak with your financial adviser.
+If you have a financial planner to guide you, make sure you mention that this is a coverage you're considering, whether this coverage is for you or for a loved one.
 These policies could be expensive, and building a budget to support your needs in the future is crucial.

 If you follow these steps, you'll have an easier time getting a full picture of your needs, the costs, and the options in the marketplace that can work for you.